MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ## Conclusion

-Threads are expensive resources and shouldn't be wasted waiting for response from remote service calls.
-As the adoption of microservices architecture increases, the need to scale and use resources efficiently becomes vital.
+Threads are expensive resources that you shouldn't waste on waiting for responses from remote service calls.
+As the adoption of microservices architectures increase, the need to scale and use resources efficiently becomes vital.
 Asynchronous APIs are favorable when there are network-bound operations.
 The Azure SDK for Java offers a rich set of APIs for async operations to help maximize your system resources.
 We highly encourage you to try out our async clients.

-If you need more information, you can [look up which operator to use](https://projectreactor.io/docs/core/release/reference/#which-operator) that best suits your task at hand.
+For more information on the operators that best suit your particular tasks, see [Which operator do I need?](https://projectreactor.io/docs/core/release/reference/#which-operator) in the [Reactor 3 Reference Guide](https://projectreactor.io/docs/core/release/reference/index.html).

 ## Next steps

-After reading the asynchronous programming document above, we hope you now better understand the various asynchronous programming concepts.
-Once you've mastered the art of async programming, it's important to know how to iterate over the results.
-The [pagination and iteration](java-sdk-pagination.md) documentation introduces the best iteration strategies, and details how pagination works in the Azure SDK for Java.
+Now that you better understand the various asynchronous programming concepts, it's important to learn how to iterate over the results.
+For more information on the best iteration strategies, and details of how pagination works, see [Pagination and iteration in the Azure SDK for Java](java-sdk-pagination.md).